dahak-metagenomics/dahak-taco/_sources/walkthrus/awssetup.md.txt

-# Worker Node Setup Walkthrough
+# AWS Worker Node Setup Walkthrough

 This workflow covers getting set up with worker nodes, if you don't already have a